Bartvds/grunt-run-grunt/README.md

-# grunt-run-grunt-cli
+# grunt-run-grunt

-> Grunt task to run grunt-cli as child process
+> Grunt task to run grunt as child process.

 :warning: The project is pre-alpha.